Journalism

 20/03/2020 18:14

-The curriculum offers a number of theoretical courses which ground the professional practice.
-This includes: Journalism Ethics; Aesthetics and Mass Culture; Theory and Research Methodology in Communication; Corporate Communication; Media Relations; Communication Policies; Theories of Communication and of Journalism; among others.
-The program has partnerships with private companies, like the regional TV network RBS-SC, and corporate entities, such as the National Federation of Journalists (FENAJ).
-These partnerships allow students to establish contact with professional journalists and expand their training.
-The program also has an internship agreement with the Globo TV network, located in Rio de Janeiro.
+The curriculum also offers a number of theoretical courses that provide the foundation for the professional practice.
+This includes: Journalism Ethics; Aesthetics and Mass Culture; Theory and Research Methodology in Communication; Institutional Communication; Media Relations; Communication Policies; Communication Theory; Journalism Theory; among others.
+The program has partnerships with private companies and corporate entities, such as the National Federation of Journalists (FENAJ), which allow students to establish contact with professional journalists and expand their training.
+Students can also profit from an internship agreement with the Globo TV network, located in Rio de Janeiro.

 As a way of experiencing the practice even further, UFSC Journalism students can engage in outreach projects and earn scholarships in the various fields of journalism.
-In radio journalism, the student can participate in an online radio station, Rádio Ponto UFSC.
-In the internet, students also produce articles for the website Cotidiano, which brings news about UFSC and the Brazilian higher education.
-The lab newspaper Zero is another possibility for journalism practice offered by the program at UFSC.
+In radio journalism, they participate in an online radio station, Rádio Ponto UFSC.
+In the internet, they produce articles for the website Cotidiano, which brings news about UFSC and the Brazilian higher education.
+The lab newspaper Zero is another possibility for journalism practice.

-The program’s facilities also include professional TV and radio studios, photography, infographics, computer and writing laboratories, and the New Media Laboratory, where websites are produced and experiences with new technology resources for communication are tried out.
+The program’s facilities also include professional TV and radio studios; photography, infographics, computer and writing laboratories; and the New Media Laboratory, where students produce websites and try out new communication technology resources.

 Program Length: